Enrich your academic experience with resources available at Georgetown University.

-For incoming Fall 2020 MS BHTA students, please review this “How to Get Started” PDF package to prepare you for the incoming semester.
+For incoming Fall 2022 BHTA students, please review this “How to Get Started” PDF package to prepare you for the incoming semester.
 Please be sure to also visit our “New Student” checklist, which is shared on our Department website.

 Find information about new student orientation schedules and new student checklists.

 Attend talks given experts and policy makers from various government agencies.

 Achieve the Next Step in Your Career.

 Find the full list of students resources here.

 Explore Dahlgren Memorial Library’s guide to infectious diseases and biohazard research resources.